alexsexton/run-lola-run/readme.md

 # Run Lola Run

-This is WIP of my new dev environment.
-Switching from Grunt/Bower to Gulp.
+A basic Gulp 4 starting point.

 ## Dependencies

 Latest versions of node and npm then run:

-`npm install -g gulp-cli`
+`npm install -g gulp-cli` to install gulp-cli globally.

 ## Installation

-Clone this, change the repo and package name then drop into the templates directory of Craft / Shopify (for example).
-Then run: `npm install`.
+Clone this repo, change the repo and package name then drop into the templates directory of your favourite CMS.

+Then run: `npm install`

+Happy coding

 ## Assumptions

-Your file tree has a `src` folder containing `images`, `js` and `scss` which is where you do your work

-The task builds to an `assets` folder.
-Everything gets dumped in there because in this instance it's for a Shopify build, so everything goes into a single level folder.
-No sub folders.
-Because Shopify
+Do you work in the `assets` folder which contains `images`, `js` and `scss`.

+The task then builds to the `static` folder.

 Change this to suit your development style.